KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when an attempt is made to invoke an invalid target.

-    throw [System.Reflection.TargetException]::New("an attempt is made to invoke an invalid target.")
+    throw [System.Reflection.TargetException]::New('an attempt is made to invoke an invalid target.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Reflection.TargetException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Reflection.TargetException.aspx)